JanineAmelie/neen_ud-proj1-portfolio/README.md

 2. Make sure you are connected to the net.
 3. Unzip the file using Winrar / 7zip etc.
 4. Double click the index.html file and open with your favorite browser.
-5. Scroll down to the bottom of the page to see the Jasmine suite and its specs.

 ---
 ### Finished Result: